Search

 Our diabetes expert is eager to help people around southwest Wisconsin learn about diabetes.
 Education helps everyone live better.
 If your community group or school class might benefit from learning more, our educator is available free of charge to tailor a presentation.
 Call us at 608-342-4709 for information.

-Meet Our Certified Diabetes Care and Education Specialist
+Meet Our Certified Diabetes Care and Education Specialists

 Our Diabetes Education Program